Lattice QCD Determination of the Collins-Soper Kernel in the Continuum and Physical Mass Limits: Lattice Simulation and Result

 \item {\it $\delta^{a, m_\pi}_{\mathrm{sys}}$: from continuum and chiral extrapolations.} Lattice QCD is formulated at finite lattice spacings, and the results must be extrapolated to the continuum.
 Similarly, ensembles with unphysical quark masses require a chiral extrapolation to the physical point.
 In this work, we employ five ensembles spanning three lattice spacings $a\simeq(0.105, ~0.077, ~0.052)$fm and a range of pion masses including the physical one.
 For each fixed $b_{\perp}$, we fit the data using Eq.(\ref{cs kernel for extrapolation}) and obtain the physical result $K(b_{\perp}, \mu)$.
 To estimate the associated systematic uncertainty, we take the single data point (from any ensemble) whose central value lies closest to the extrapolated result and use the absolute difference between this point and the extrapolated value as $\delta^{a, m_\pi}_{\mathrm{sys}}$.
 This choice provides a conservative estimate of the residual model dependence of the extrapolation.

-\item {\it $\delta^{P^z}_{\mathrm{sys}}$: from infinite–momentum extrapolation. } \\ LaMET requires sufficiently large boosted hadron momenta so that power corrections $\propto1/\left(P^z\right)^2$ are under control.
-In practice, only finite momenta are accessible, and we extrapolate to $P^z\to\infty$ using Eq.(\ref{cs kernel for extrapolation}) to remove leading $1/\left(P^z\right)^2$ effects.
-The associated systematic uncertainty is estimated by comparing the extrapolated value $K(b_{\perp}, \mu)$ with the result obtained at the largest available lattice momentum and taking the absolute difference as $\delta^{P^z}_{\mathrm{sys}}$ \end{enumerate}
+\item {\it $\delta^{P^z}_{\mathrm{sys}}$: from infinite–momentum extrapolation. } \\ LaMET requires sufficiently large hadron boosts such that power corrections of order $1/(P^z)^2$ are under control.
+In practice, only finite momenta are accessible, and we therefore extrapolate to $P^z\to\infty$ using Eq.~(\ref{cs kernel for extrapolation}) to remove the leading $1/(P^z)^2$ effects.
+We estimate the associated systematic uncertainty by comparing the extrapolated value $K(b_{\perp},\mu)$ with the result obtained at the largest available lattice momentum, and take the absolute difference as $\delta^{P^z}_{\mathrm{sys}}$.

+\item {\it $\delta^{aP^z}_{\mathrm{sys}}$: from lattice-spacing-dependent power corrections. } \\ As discussed in Sec.~\ref{subsec:lattice CS kernel}, results from the joint-fit strategy based on Eq.~\eqref{eq:simultaneous_fit} are consistent with those from the chained-fit strategy.
+For a conservative error budget, we adopt the latter one in the final analysis, which allows us to estimate the systematic uncertainties from the continuum extrapolation and the infinite-momentum extrapolation separately.
+Accordingly, we do not introduce an independent uncertainty $\delta^{aP^z}_{\mathrm{sys}}$; instead, any residual $aP^z$-dependent effects are treated as subleading and are effectively covered by the systematic variations already included in $\delta^{P^z}_{\mathrm{sys}}$ and $\delta^{a}_{\mathrm{sys}}$.